ahmostafa147/dsc80-project/README.md

 | VL         | 0.00961959 | 0          |
 | WLDs       | 0.0132269  | 0.00800493 |

-<iframe src="assets/league_distribution_mar.html" width="800" height="600" frameBorder="0"></iframe>

 This shows the distribution of missingness for <code class="language-plaintext highlighter-rouge">“killsat15”</code> and their respective means.
 Two leagues <code class="language-plaintext highlighter-rouge">“LPL”</code> and <code class="language-plaintext highlighter-rouge">“LDL”</code> clearly have more True values, meaning <code class="language-plaintext highlighter-rouge">“killsat15”</code> is missing for those two leagues significantly more than the other leagues.

 Our observed total variation distance (TVD) was: .992

 Our p-value was: 0.0

-This would mean that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column, making it Missing At Random (MAR) with dependency on <code class="language-plaintext highlighter-rouge">“league”</code>.
+So we conclude that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column, making the missingness type missing at random (MAR) with dependency on <code class="language-plaintext highlighter-rouge">“league”</code>.

 Here is the empirical distribution of the test statistic:

 <iframe src="assets/tvd_mar.html" width="800" height="600" frameBorder="0"></iframe>

-The missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does not depend on <code class="language-plaintext highlighter-rouge">“side”</code> We wanted to determine if <code class="language-plaintext highlighter-rouge">“side”</code> and <code class="language-plaintext highlighter-rouge">“killsat15”</code> were Missing at Random or Missing Completely at Random.
+We also wanted to determine whether <code class="language-plaintext highlighter-rouge">“killsat15”</code> missingness depend on <code class="language-plaintext highlighter-rouge">“side”</code> or not.

 Here is the distribution of the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code>: